surysaroch/dashboard/README.md

 *   **Efficient Rendering**: With the help of `React.memo`, `useMemo`, and `useCallback` hooks unecessary re-renders are minimized.
 *   **Pagination**: Only the data for the currently visible page is rendered in the DOM, ensuring a fast and responsive UI even when dealing with potentially large underlying datasets.
 *   **Update Latency**: Sensor data updates and corresponding UI refreshes typically occur within **20–30ms** with 100 sensors updating per second (measured with React DevTools Profiler).
-*   **Apply Button for Filters**: Filter updates are only applied when the user clicks the "Apply" button, rather than on every slider movement or keystroke.
-This reduces unnecessary computations and re-renders, resulting in a smoother user experience.

 ### Memory Usage

 *   **Lightweight State**: To manage memory effectively, especially with many sensors, only the latest 10 readings per sensor are kept in the client-side memory.
-*   **Pin Limit**: Users are limited to pinning up to 5 sensors.
-This prevents memory bloat that could arise from pinning an excessive number of sensors, each potentially holding its own history.
+*   **Pin Limit**: Users are limited to pinning up to 5 sensors to prevent memory bloat.

 ## How to Run?